nixworks/public/news/2011/04/27/README.md

 _Context: Premier of China, South-East Asia, Wen Jiabao_

 ### [Daniel Ellsberg, the man who released the Pentagon Papers, says U.S. president Barack Obama has "given a virtual directed verdict" of guilty in the case of imprisoned Welsh-born U.S. serviceman Bradley Manning after Obama is caught on camera accusing Manning of breaking the law. ](/news/2011/04/27/daniel-ellsberg-the-man-who-released-the-pentagon-papers-says-u-s-president-barack-obama-has-given-a-virtual-directed-verdict-of-guilty.md)
-_Context: Bradley Manning, Daniel Ellsberg, Obama, Pentagon Papers, Wales_
+_Context: Barack Obama, Bradley Manning, Daniel Ellsberg, Pentagon Papers, Wales_

 ### [Lobsang Sangay is elected as the Prime Minister of the Central Tibetan Administration, replacing the 5th Samdhong Rinpoche. ](/news/2011/04/27/lobsang-sangay-is-elected-as-the-prime-minister-of-the-central-tibetan-administration-replacing-the-5th-samdhong-rinpoche.md)
 _Context: Central Tibetan Administration, Lobsang Sangay, Prime Minister of the, the 5th Samdhong Rinpoche_